Study finds preschool suspensions soaring among black students

 Across the board preschool suspensions are up.
 According to the study black preschool students were 3.6 times as likely to receive one or more out-of-schools suspensions as white preschool students.

-Lana Sabir is the owner of Tomorrow's Star Educational Center in Southfield.
+Lana Sabir is the owner of Tomorrow's Star Educational Center in Southfield, Michigan.

 Out of the students enrolled in preschool, 20 percent are black girls and more than half have been suspended.

-"It's not necessarily the other child cares fault, it's just the child is maybe bored or the caregivers are not trained," Sabir says.
+"It's not necessarily the other child care's fault, it's just the child is maybe bored or the caregivers are not trained," Sabir said.

 Kaitlin Ferrick with the Michigan Department of Education says they know it's a concern in Michigan and they're working on a system that would show how it affects the state.